Erlangen Program at Large-2.5: Induced Representations and Hypercomplex Numbers: Abstract

 \section{Abstract}

-We review the construction of induced representations of the group \(G=\SL\).
+In the search for hypercomplex analytic functions on the half-plane, we review the construction of induced representations of the group \(G=\SL\).
 Firstly we note that \(G\)-action on the homogeneous space \(G/H\), where \(H\) is any one-dimensional subgroup of \(\SL\), is a linear-fractional transformation on hypercomplex numbers.
-Thus we investigate various hypercomplex characters of subgroups \(H\).
+Thus, we investigate various hypercomplex characters of subgroups \(H\).
 The correspondence between the structure of the group \(\SL\) and hypercomplex numbers can be illustrated in many other situations as well.
 We give examples of induced representations of \(\SL\) on spaces of hypercomplex valued functions, which are unitary in some sense.
 Raising/lowering operators for various subgroup prompt hypercomplex coefficients as well.

-\keywords{induced representation, unitary representations, \(\SL\), semisimple Lie group, complex numbers, dual numbers, double numbers, M\"obius transformations, split-complex numbers, parabolic numbers, hyperbolic numbers, raising/lowering operators, creation/annihilation operators} \AMSMSC{22D30}{08A99, 13A50, 15A04, 20H05, 51M10} \fi
+\keywords{induced representation, unitary representations, \(\SL\), semisimple Lie group, complex numbers, dual numbers, double numbers, M\"obius transformations, split-complex numbers, parabolic numbers, hyperbolic numbers, raising/lowering operators, creation/annihilation operators} \AMSMSC{22D30}{08A99, 13A50, 15A04, 20H05, 51M10}